UP3M/Text_De-toxification/README.md

 ## Data preprocessing and Training
 The original dataset is transformed using make_dataset.py the result "interim.tsv" then trained using t5_train.py.
 The saved model then can be used to predict the test set using t5_predict.py.

+## Trained model
+you can access the model here:  https://drive.google.com/drive/folders/1FoKy7AxV-7UOYk8g4iZYz-ytGLBbB2th?usp=sharing Make sure to load it before run the code or notebook

 ## Evaluation

 To evaluate your model, use evaluation.py.